-A re-entry student - probation student is defined as a student who has not been un-enrolled/inactive in their degree program for more than two consecutive trimesters and the student's academic record does not meet the current standards for SAP.
-Re-Entry student - probation, must contact their ASC as early as midterm week but no later than two weeks prior to the trimester in which they wish to enroll for information on their eligibility for registration and the process by which their registration may occur.
+A re-entry student on academic probation is a student who has not been un-enrolled/inactive in their degree program for more than two consecutive trimesters and the student's academic record does not meet the current standards for SAP.
+A re-entry academic probation student, must contact their ASC as early as midterm week but no later than two weeks prior to the trimester in which they wish to enroll for information on their eligibility for registration and the process by which their registration may occur.

 Regardless of a student's decision to withdraw, a student's probation status will still be processed in the student information system.
 If a student chooses to re-enter the program, the probation process will commence at the point the process left off; however, by exiting the program, the student may re-enter under a new academic catalog and therefore be held to a different SAP standard than that of their original matriculation.
-A re-entry student - probation's registration may not be completed until the probation process has been completed.
+A re-entry academic probation student registration may not be completed until the probation process has been completed.
 See the probation policy for more information.